(Note: This entire paper

 long ago it found an easier route.

-It is also possible to have both events occur at the same
+It is also possible to have both events occur at

 location over a period of time if the mountain range has several